Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 A 2 carat diamond can look absolutely stunning when it’s set in a solitaire engagement ring.
 The simplicity of the setting combined with the large size of the diamond give an engagement ring of this type a subtle, elegant look that really showcases the beauty of the diamond.

 The solitaire setting is the most popular type of setting for a 2 carat diamond.
 Because it’s such a simple setting, a solitaire ring can look absolutely fantastic with a range of diamond shapes.

 Below, we’ve provided our expert tips and recommendations for purchasing a 2 carat diamond solitaire engagement ring, from optimal diamond shapes to metals and more.

-In short, if you’re looking for a 2 carat diamond engagement ring, don’t feel limited to the most common shapes.
+In short, if you’re looking for a 2 carat engagement ring, don’t feel limited to the most common shapes.
 Due to the large size of a 2 carat ring, the outline of a fancy shape diamond can be more visible than with a smaller stone, emphasizing its unique appearance.

 2 carat diamonds can look great when set in all metals, from white metals such as platinum and white gold to colored ones such as yellow and rose gold.

 Like with any diamond, it’s important to choose a diamond with a color grade that ensures it will look colorless in relation to its setting.
 This is particularly important with a 2 carat diamond set in a solitaire ring, as the large size of the diamond can make its color quite visible.

 As we mentioned above, we recommend the G to I color range for 2 carat diamonds.
 This color grade range offers a diamond that will appear colorless to the naked eye at a lower cost than a diamond graded in the colorless range.

 The major components that affect the cost of a 2ct diamond ring are the quality of the center diamond and the style of the setting.